agera-sdk/previous-version-2/README.md

 - Nodes, the primary way to construct a visual application.
   - The `Node` object is the primary item of the graphics API, which has a limited set of various variants, such as `Rectangle`, `Button`, `TabBar` and `Modal`.
 All of them share full customisation and common properties like visibility and transform (including 3D matrix) which are inherited by default from their parent.
     - Children manipulation
+  - Nodes don't describe just graphics.
+They also emit events, such as `enter_frame` and `click` events.
 - Skins
   - Nodes share skins.
 Skins are inherited by default.
 They are similiar to CSS, but faster.
 - Reactive Components
   - Similiar to either Angular or React.
 They can make use of graphical nodes, similiar as to how components from reactive web frameworks use DOM elements.

+Accessibility:

+- Focus
+  - Focus neighbors
+    - Automatic focus neighbors on containers
+  - Focus configuration
+    - You can optionally allow user inputs other than touch or pointer to switch control focus.
+- Touch

 ### File System